- Family Activities

 1 foot: $250 | 5 feet: $1,000 | 30 feet: $2,500 | 60 feet: $5,000

 Created by Benjamin Russell and Caleb Purrington in 1848, this Panorama has been displayed in a host of venues – from a national tour when it was created to the 1964 New York World’s Fair.
 It was donated to the Museum in 1918 and was displayed for many years.
 However, one can easily imagine what a century and a half of rolling, unrolling, display, and light can do to deteriorate nearly a quarter-mile of painted cotton sheeting.
 It has not been exhibited in its entirety for more than 50 years, and the Museum thanks Mystic Seaport for kindly storing this monstrous painting over the past year as we develop plans for its next step.

 Several preliminary studies of the panorama were completed over the years, ably led by former Conservator Robert Hauser.
-With funding now in place the Museum can assemble an advisory team, hire a consulting curator whose specialty aligns with this project, and move forward with development of a formal treatment protocol that will clearly test and define each step of the restoration process.
-With these pieces in places restoration can begin.
-The Museum continues to seek funding for restoration of the full panorama, and this grant gets us a huge step in the right direction to again make it accessible to scholars and visitors.
+Thanks to the generosity of the Stockman Family Foundation and the National Endowment for the Humanities, the Whaling Museum conservation advisory team consisting of independent conservators, developed a formal treatment protocol that will clearly test and define each step of the restoration process.
+Conservation will begin based on this protocol, and will be directed by Museum’s Curatorial Department.
+The Museum continues to seek funding for conservation of the full panorama, and this grant gets us a huge step in the right direction to again make it accessible to scholars and visitors.